chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

 -   playlist_uploader (string): Full name of the playlist uploader
 -   playlist_uploader_id (string): Nickname or id of the playlist uploader
+-   playlist_channel (string): Display name of the channel that uploaded the playlist
+-   playlist_channel_id (string): Identifier of the channel that uploaded the playlist
--   webpage_url (string): A URL to the video webpage which if given to yt-dlp should allow to get the same result again
+-   webpage_url (string): A URL to the video webpage which, if given to yt-dlp, should yield the same result again
 -   webpage_url_basename (string): The basename of the webpage URL
 -   webpage_url_domain (string): The domain of the webpage URL
 -   original_url (string): The URL given by the user (or same as